 AI enhances performance management

 AI can also help improve hardware performance.
 While security remains the most obvious and immediate area where AI can make a noticeable impact, there is also the potential for it to help improve hardware performance.
 Whether it is measuring server heat to spot potential issues or monitoring backup generators to reduce the risk of outages, AI will help facilities operate smarter.
-Enterprises and data centre operators alike will be able to input any number of operating sensors and data into an AI system to optimise data centres for power efficiency and performance on the fly.
+Enterprises and data center operators alike will be able to input any number of operating sensors and data into an AI system to optimise data centers for power efficiency and performance on the fly.

-While the use cases for AI in the data centre are still emerging, it’s clear that security and productivity will be key benefits of its deployment.
+While the use cases for AI in the data center are still emerging, it’s clear that security and productivity will be key benefits of its deployment.
 It will be fascinating to watch how this trend develops.

 Article by Peter Adcock, VP Design & Construction, APAC Digital Realty